marked-gil/tasks-master-api/README.md

 * `git push` — to upload the local repository to the remote repository, such as GitHub

 ### **Heroku Deployment**
+This website is deployed through Heroku.
+The following were the deployment steps:

+1. I logged in to my Heroku account.
+2. Then, I was redirected to this URL https://dashboard.heroku.com/apps.
+Inside, I clicked the 'New' button which was a dropdown menu.
+Between the two (2) options it showed, I clicked on 'Create new app'.
+3. Then, on the 'Create New App' page, I typed in my 'app name' and 'region' on their respected input fields.
+Then I clicked the 'create app' button that is sitting at the bottom of the aforementioned fields.
+This then redirected me to my new app's page in Heroku.
+4. On my new app's page, there is a row of links, which includes: Overview, Resources, Deploy, Metrics, Activity, Access, and Settings.
+I first went to 'Settings' by clicking its link.
+5. Inside the 'Settings', I clicked on 'Reveal Config Vars' and added the variables and corresponding values that are also found in my env.py file, then clicked on the 'add' button beside them.

+    > The following are the variables in the Heroku Config Vars:
+    > * ALLOWED_HOST
+    > * CLIENT_ORIGIN
+    > * CLIENT_ORIGIN_DEV
+    > * CLOUDINARY_URL
+    > * DATABASE_URL
+    > * DISABLE_COLLECTSTATIC
+    > * HEROKU_POSTGRESQL_TEAL_URL
+    > * SECRET_KEY

+6. Then, on the 'Buildpacks' section, I clicked the 'Add buildpack' button and added heroku/python.
+7. Then, I went to the 'Deploy' link and clicked on Github as the Deployment Method.
+8. Below the Deployment Method section is the Connect to Github section.
+Here I searched for the name of my new app on Github using the search input field provided.
+When the name of the repository was displayed, I clicked on the 'connect' button.

 ### **Cloning from GitHub**
+To clone the repository for this site, do the following steps:

+1. Go to this URL: https://github.com/marked-gil/tasks-master-api
+2. Inside the repository, look for the button labelled as 'Code', which is along the rows with other buttons such as 'Go to file' and 'Add file'.
+3. Click on the 'Code' button, and a small popup box will show up with a top heading of 'Clone'.
+4. In the popup box, click on the 'HTTPS' link and copy the URL just below it.
+5. Then, go to your computer's terminal and type `git clone https://github.com/marked-gil/tasks-master-api.git`
+6. A copy of the repository is now saved on your computer.

 [<ins>Back to Table of Contents</ins>](#table-of-contents)